Markdown-Docs/mds-converter/README.md

 You can see an examples in [this directory](./test/)

-For the comparing i used `Markdown All in One` VS code extension to render the same file, it renders it with not bad styles, that are provided [here](./test/styles.html)
+For the comparing i used `Markdown All in One` VS Code extension to render the same file, it renders it with not bad styles, that are provided [here](./test/styles.html)

-You can combine file with styles and [output file](./test/output.html) to see some beauteful render.
+You can combine file with styles and [output file](./test/output.html) to see some beauteful example render.